UniversalDependencies/docs/contributing/validation-rules.md

 Many potential rules on levels 3-5 cannot be implemented as strict tests because there are legitimate exceptions.
 However, if it is still probable that a violation of the rule signals an actual annotation error, the rule could issue a warning.
-No such tests have been implemented so far.
+Several such tests have been implemented in the validator.
+A treebank is reported as valid if it either passes all tests, or the only tests it does not pass are in the warning category.

 # Code Switching